MinecraftU/mcu-curriculum/level_5/section_0.md

 ### For MAC

 1. Double-click the zipped forge
 2. Drag the forge folder that is created to your desktop
 3. Download gradle: https://gradle.org/releases
     - Find gradle version 2.5, and click the `binary only` link from the download section.
 4. Unzip it and put it in the forge folder on your desktop
-5. Then press command+spacebar and type in "terminal" and press Enter (this will open a terminal window)
+5. Then press command+spacebar, type in "terminal" and press Enter (this will open a terminal window)
 6. Type "cd Desktop" and press Enter
 7. Type "cd forge" and press Tab (it should auto-complete to the folder name) and then press Enter
 8. Type "./gradle-2.5/bin/gradle setupDecompWorkspace --refresh-dependencies" and press Enter